 She is a co-founder and the president of Mutual Images Research Association.
 She is also one of the two managers of Mutual Images Journal.

 She has been teaching undergraduates art and culture modules and postgraduates research techniques modules at MADE’IN Sainte Marie-Lyon (France) from 2014 to 2018.
-She is now an independent researcher based in Lithuania.
+She is now an independent researcher based in Spain.

 MAXIME DANESIN – Vice-President